AnoMorCH/Poll-Project/README.md

 <p>To undestand the concept better, please watch this scheme: https://i.imgur.com/Pq4tF8J.jpg.</p>

+4. Also:<br />

-<p>If you are an administrator, it is strongly recommended using only Moderator’s pages and admin panel to not raise some
+<p>1.
+If you are an administrator, it is strongly recommended using only Moderator’s pages and admin panel to not raise some
 bugs (the code is still under work).</p>

-<p>Every view is divided on the classes: standard, participate, moderator and notification to simplify future development.</p>
+<p>2.
+Every view is divided on the classes: standard, participate, moderator and notification to simplify future development.</p>

 <p>
   Contacts <br />